zigitar/mcp-boilerplate/README.md

 tools.myTool(this);
 ```

-### Creating Paid Tools: Subscription or Metered
+### Creating Paid Tools: Subscription, Metered, or One-Time Payment

-You can create tools that require payment in two ways: recurring subscriptions or metered usage.
+You can create tools that require payment in three ways: recurring subscriptions, metered usage, or one-time payments.

 #### Option 1: Creating a Subscription-Based Paid Tool